marmendo/dockermonster/README.md

 Warning!! : The database configuration is hardcoded in (ticket-monster.war)/WEB-INF/ticket-monster-ds.xml

-**STEP 0 - Prepare Ticket Monster**
+**STEP 0 - Prepare Environement**

-- Download JBoss EAP 6.4 here: http://developers.redhat.com/products/eap/download/ (under **View Older Downloads ▾**)
+- Download JBoss EAP **6.4**: http://developers.redhat.com/products/eap/download/ (under **View Older Downloads ▾**)
 - Configure JBoss and the maven repositories (you can download the repos to your local system)
-- Download the application here: http://developers.redhat.com/ticket-monster/
+- Add the mysql driver decompressing mysql.tar(in this repo) in .../jboss-eap-6.4/modules/system/layers/base/com
-- Install mariadb or mysql locally
+- Install mariadb or mysql locally.
+Provide permision to user root without password (see notes below)
 - Create a database (schema) named ticketmonster

-**STEP 1 - Local Test**

-- Take a look to the ticket-monster-ds.xml
+- Test you access to the schema (mysql workbench is here: https://dev.mysql.com/downloads/workbench)
-- Create a mysql database on the local host as configured in ticket-monster-ds.xml
-- Deploy it in a local JBoss EAP 6.4 Standalone instance by dropping the generated war in JBOSS-DIR/standalone/deployments
-- Test that it works correctly

 Notes: